jeelfaldu7/model_predict_the_amount_of_gold_recovery_from_gold_ore/README.md

 ## 🎯 Project Objective
   - Develop a model to predict two critical targets:
       - `rougher.output.recovery`: Rougher gold concentrate recovery
-      - `final.output.recovery`6: Final gold concentrate recovery
+      - `final.output.recovery`: Final gold concentrate recovery

 ## 📊 Project Description
   -  The project explores industrial process data related to gold extraction and purification.
 A regression model was developed to predict gold recovery efficiency using training data and tested on a test set.